StorozhukDV/StorozhukDV/README.md

 ![](https://komarev.com/ghpvc/?username=StorozhukDV)

-## BackEnd Java Developer and Electric Power Engineer
+## BackEnd Developer and Electric Power Engineer
 I am 23 years old.
 I have been doing programming for about 1.5 years, trying out different technologies.

 I have experience in cross-platform development, creating complex relay protection algorithms, mathematical optimization algorithms, working with STM32, machine learning (recently, by the way) , and I also had experience in writing a multi-agent system